If you're an adult interested in invisible braces, you're probably wondering what the difference is between ClearCorrect vs Invisalign.

 ClearCorrect vs Invisalign comfort

 Align Technology (Invisalign) uses its own thermoplastic material called SmartTrack.
 They claim that SmartTrack material makes the aligners easier to take in and out and provides a more comfortable fit in the mouth.

 In addition, critics of ClearCorrect claim that since they use thinner material, it's sharper around the edges.
 That being said, many users claim that ClearCorrect aligners are actually more comfortable than Invisalign, and ClearCorrect aligners go through a polishing process that leaves them without any rough edges.

 The reality is, that since both brands continue to receive positive reviews, they're probably both quite comfortable, except for the inevitable discomfort that sometimes accompanies the gradual repositioning of teeth.

 If you're feeling like the difference between Invisalign and ClearCorrect isn't exactly “clear”—pun intended—you're not wrong.
 If you see online reviews that favor one highly over the other, it's probably because there's some affiliation between the reviewer and the preferred brand.

-In the video below, a dentist from the UK does a great job giving her unbiased description of the differences (or lack thereof) between ClearCorrect and Invisalign.
+In the video below, a dentist from Australia does a great job giving her unbiased description of the differences (or lack thereof) between ClearCorrect and Invisalign.

 Many people find it difficult to choose between Invisalign and ClearCorrect, which makes sense because they have more similarities than differences.
 Both brands are trusted by dentists and orthodontists, both have successful track records and both get positive reviews from patients.
 Ultimately you'll have to make the decision based on what type of treatment you need, the cost quote your dentist gives you for that treatment, and what your dentist recommends.

-Take their Smile Assessment now and make sure to take advantage of any promotions offered on their website!
+If that sounds like something that interests you, you can take their free Smile Assessment now and make sure to take advantage of any promotions offered on their website!

 Is ClearCorrect or Invisalign thicker?